AsexGenomeEvol/Timema_asex_genomes/side_proj/F_snp_calling_round1/README.md

 FORMAT:GQ<30:f
 ````
 each line of the filtering file gives :
    * the field in which the parameter should be tested
-        (**INFO** if it's at the population-level, **FORMAT** if it's at the sample level).
+     (**INFO** if it's at the pop-level, **FORMAT** at the sample level).
    * the parameter (ex: **DP**) and the condition to fail the test.
-      * the tag to write in the output vcf if the test fails (note that tags at the sample-level (with **FORMAT**) can now only consist in `x` or `f`, irrespective of what is written in the above file; this allows to save disk space as these tags will appear at each line for each sample).
+   * the tag to write in the output *vcf* if the test fails (note that tags at the sample-level can now only consist in `x` or `f`, irrespective of what is written in the above file; this allows to save disk space as these tags will appear at each line for each sample).

+#### Behavior of the script :

-* if at least one test is failed at the population level :
+* if at least one test fails at the population level :
      * **FILTER** field (pop-level) gets list of failed tags (ex: `lowDP`, `lowQD;highSOR`).
      *  **FT** fields (sample-level) all gets `x` failed tag (without being tested further).

      **note:** this implies that for failed variant positions, there could be some valid homozygous genotypes at the sample-level that were rejected anyway.
 However, as the number of failed variants is negligible in front of the total number of monomorphic positions, we did not try to rescue them.

-* if the position could not be tested for any of pop-level parameters :
+* if the position could not be tested for any parameter at the pop-level :

-  (because they are missing from the annotations or they have the null value `.`.
-This is **never** expected in our case as we test a lot of parameters for each position, but this could happen if we only look at a single parameter (for example, coverage: **DP**))
+  (either because they are missing from the annotations or have the null value `.`.
+This is **never** expected in our case as we test a lot of parameters, but this could happen if we decided to only look at a single parameter)
      * **FILTER** field (pop-level) gets `x` failed tag.
      *  **FT** fields (sample-level) all gets `x` failed tag (without being tested further).

 * if the position pass all tests at the population level :
      **note:** we only look at the parameters that can be tested (ie, their annotation is not missing and has a non-null value).
-Therefore, if only one parameter among the list is present and the position pass its test, it will get the `PASS` tag).
+Therefore, if only one parameter among the list is present and the position pass the associaqted test, it will be enough to get the `PASS` tag).
      * **FILTER** field (pop-level) gets `PASS` tag.

-     Each sample is then test independently for the parameters at the sample-level :
+     Each sample is then tested independently for the sample-level parameters :
-        * if sample cannot be tested (all annotations are missing or have a null value (`.`)) : **FT** field gets the `x` failed tag.
+        * if sample cannot be tested (ie, all annotations are missing or have a null value (`.`)) : **FT** field gets the `x` failed tag.
         * if sample fails at least one test : **FT** field gets the `f` failed tag.
-        * if sample pass all tests (that could be performed) : **FT** field gets the `PASS` failed tag.
+        * if sample pass all tests (that can be done) : **FT** field gets the `PASS` tag.

-        **note:** because some parameters are applied only at the sample-level (ex: minimum coverage), it might happen that a position that get the `PASS` tag at the pop-level, will not have any sample that was individually validated.
-However, we expect this case to be very rare as a validated variants at the pop-level should in theory have at least one robust sample to back them up.
+        **note:** because some parameters are applied only at the sample-level (ex: minimum coverage), it might happen that a position that get the `PASS` tag at the pop-level, will then have no sample that are individually validated.
+However, we expect this case to be very rare as a validated variant at the pop-level should in theory benefit from at least one robust sample to back it up.